wikimedia/wikimedia-ui-base/README.md

 # WikimediaUI base stylesheet variables

-WikimediaUI repository is providing base stylesheet variables for Wikimedia Foundation wide products.
+WikimediaUI repository provides a base stylesheet with variables containing Wikimedia Foundation wide basic style values.
-In the first intital draft we are providing a Less vars containing `base.less`.
+In the intitial draft we are providing a Less vars containing `base.less` file.

 ## Install
-Clone the repo, `git clone git clone https://phabricator.wikimedia.org/diffusion/WMUI/wikimedia-ui.git`.
+Clone the repo: `git clone https://phabricator.wikimedia.org/diffusion/WMUI/wikimedia-ui.git`.

-No other variables should come before `base.less`.

-It is recommended that you include the `base.less` file as untouched library code and add specific necessary changes by overwriting the variable in your code.
+It is recommended that you include the `base.less` file as untouched library code at top of central stylesheet file and – if necessary – add changes by overwriting the variable later in your code.

 ## Contribute
 Found a bug or missing feature?
 Please report it in the [issue tracker](